lastnpcalex/ClaudeMask/README.md

 - **Selective Replies via Yes/No Voting:**
   - The bot will only reply if explicitly mentioned by name or if it passes a voting process.
   - For messages not explicitly addressed to it, the bot solicits multiple yes/no votes from the LLM on whether to reply.
+  - **NEW**: Enhanced voting logging provides visibility into why bots decide to reply or not.

+- **Natural Multi-Bot Conversations:**
+  - **NEW**: Sophisticated LLM-based entity detection identifies when multiple bots/characters are mentioned.
+  - **NEW**: Intelligent wait system creates more natural conversation sequences when multiple bots are mentioned.
+  - Bots will wait their turn if another entity is mentioned first, creating more human-like conversation flows.

+- **Enhanced Channel Context Awareness:**
+  - **NEW**: Improved context management with clear channel/server identification.
+  - **NEW**: Better separation between conversations in different channels.
+  - Maintains relationship continuity across channels while focusing on current channel's topic.

 - **Bot Reply Throttling:**
   - System prevents bot-to-bot conversation loops by limiting consecutive replies to other bots.
-  - Adds cooldown period between replies to the same bot to prevent race conditions
+  - Adds cooldown period between replies to the same bot to prevent race conditions.

 - **Realistic Typing Simulation:**
   - Calculates typing time based on response length (not input length)